LivePersonInc/knowledge-center-archive/_new/latest-whats-new-march.md

 In the product, NLUv2 will be referred to as LivePerson NLU.
 Spanish NLUv1 domains can be created through special request until Spanish NLUv2 is available in March.
 For more information on NLU v2, click [here.](https://developers.liveperson.com/intent-builder-natural-language-understanding.html)

+## Messaging/Engagement History API - Adding source name to API calls
+As part of our continuous effort to improve troubleshooting and reporting in the historical and operational APIs, we are planning to require a 'source name’ parameter as part of any API calls.
+This will apply for both internal and external calls.